anbox-cloud/discourse-docs/exp/rendering-architecture.md

 * Intel
 * AMD

-Anbox Cloud is extensively tested using NVIDIA GPUs and when needed, on Intel and AMD GPUs.
+Anbox Cloud is extensively tested using NVIDIA GPUs and occasionally, on Intel and AMD GPUs.
 However, if you want to use a different GPU vendor, you can customise and configure Anbox Cloud for the GPU vendor of your choice using the [Anbox Platform SDK](https://anbox-cloud.io/docs/ref/sdks#anbox-platform-sdk).

 # Supported GPU drivers